benedmunds/phptownhall.com/source/_posts/2013-11-13-episode-15-joomla-fig-psr4.markdown

 ---
 layout: post
-title: "Episode 15: Joomla, PHP-FIG again and PSR-4"
+title: "Episode 15: The Joomla Framework and the ongoing history of PSR-4"
 date: 2013-11-13 22:36
 comments: true
 filename: 15